 The 1960 Pontiac holds a very special place in my life.
 It was the first car my eyes fell on as we stumbled out of the airport in NYC on a hot August night in 1960, having just emigrated from Austria.
 In that moment, it became an icon for my version of the American dream, a magical place where ordinary folks rode off into a wide-track future seated in a Star Chief.
 What a name too; so uniquely American: the synthesis of its past and future aspirations.
 What about the present?
-Well, we haven’t quite reached the stars, and our Native American history was a lot less glamorous than once extolled.
+Well, we haven’t quite reached the stars, and our Native American history turns out to have been a lot less glamorous than once extolled.
 And I never found a genuine 1960 Star Chief for this CC.
 Have the the wheels come off the American Dream?

 Of course, I didn’t realize at the time that seeing a 1960 Pontiac as my first American car on its native soil was very auspicious indeed.
 Because no other domestic car better symbolized the sixties and everything that decade entailed.
 The staid also-ran Pontiac brand had just been remade with a surge of youthful excitement, brilliantly tapping into the driving force of the sixties.
 Its greatest success were still being hatched or hadn’t yet been imagined when this Ventura was fresh.
 But like an egg, it was pregnant with all the possibilities Pontiac’s youthful management would soon birth from it.